Recommended books on white papers (and everything else)

 One interesting distinction that I learned from this book is the difference between “readability” and “plain language.”

 Readability measures how much effort it takes to decipher a piece of text.
-But a document can be highly readable without being useful.
+But a document can be highly readable without being well-written or useful.

 “In applying the readability formulas, it’s important to remember all the things they don’t do.
 They don’t measure purpose, emphasis, organization, coherence, rhetoric, tone, design, or the other factors of effective writing.” (page 50)

 Plain language accounts for the purpose, the audience, and all the other factors listed above.
-That makes plain language even more powerful than mere readability.
+And that makes plain language even more powerful than mere readability.
 Interesting.

 Rhetoric